-- Refer cases of suspected abuse or allegations to the relevant investigating agencies. - Support staff who make referrals to children's social care and other referral pathways. - Refer cases where a person is dismissed or left due to risk/harm to a child and the DBS as required.

-The DSL team meet on a regular basis to have a strategic overview of key students with safeguarding concerns.
+- Refer cases of suspected abuse or allegations to the relevant investigating agencies. - Support staff who make referrals to children's social care and other referral pathways. - Refer cases where a person is dismissed or left due to risk/harm to a child and the DBS as required. - Ensure arrangements are in place year-round for all staff and volunteers to seek advice, support and inform of safeguarding concerns, or incidents and disclosures that inform children are at risk of harm, or abuse, harm or bullying or sexual harm or harassment has occurred. - The DSL team meet on a regular basis to have a strategic overview of key students with safeguarding concerns.
 Information is recorded and communicated via the Safeguarding Portal App; information logs and historical content are reviewed regularly.